 1450 Pacific Street is located three short blocks from the Kingston/Throop C train.
 Three blocks to the south will bring you to beautiful Brower Park with playgrounds, skate park, basketball courts and lawn; and Rafael Vinoly’s famed Brooklyn Children’s Museum.
 Enjoy nearby establishments such as Meat, Soulfood Caterers and BKT.

 The Crown Heights North Historic District features some of the most varied and unique historic architecture in the city.
 1450 Pacific Street offers its new owners pure potential with rich historic beauty as a base for a grand restoration!

 - Type:Single Family

-This week, a look back at four of our featured listings from six months ago focuses on homes in Beverly Square West, Fort Greene, Carroll Gardens and Bed Stuy.Read More
+Another week, another look back at four of our featured listings from six months ago, focusing on homes in Sunset Park, Crown Heights and Fort Greene.Read More

 The Neo-Grec Italianate house has big rooms on either side of a spacious entry hall and light from windows on all sides.Read More